Priestley Riots: Aftermath and trials

-If a concerted effort had been made by Birmingham's Anglican elite to attack the Dissenters, it was more than likely the work of Benjamin Spencer, a local minister, Joseph Carles, a Justice of the Peace and landowner, and John Brooke (1755-1802), an attorney, coroner, and under-sheriff.
+If a concerted effort had been made by Birmingham's Anglican elite to attack the Dissenters, it was more than likely the work of Benjamin Spencer, a local minister, Joseph Carles, a Justice of the Peace and landowner, and John Brooke, an attorney, coroner, and under-sheriff.
 Although present at the riot's outbreak, Carles and Spencer made no attempt to stop the rioters, and Brooke seems to have led them to the New Meeting chapel.
 Witnesses agreed "that the magistrates promised the rioters protection so long as they restricted their attacks to the meeting-houses and left persons and property alone".
 The magistrates also refused to arrest any of the rioters and released those that had been arrested.
 Instructed by the national government to prosecute the riot's instigators, these local officials dragged their heels.
 When finally forced to try the ringleaders, they intimidated witnesses and made a mockery of the trial proceedings.
-Only seventeen of the fifty rioters who had been charged were ever brought to trial; four were convicted, of whom one was pardoned, two were hanged, and the fourth was transported to Botany Bay.
-But Priestley and others believed that these men were found guilty not because they were rioters but because "they were infamous characters in other respects".
+Only twenty-seven rioters were ever brought to trial; nine were convicted, seven were sentenced to hang.
+Of these seven, two were hanged at Worcester, two were hanged at Warwick, one was reprieved by the judge at the assizes, and two, Bartholomew Fisher and William Hands received Royal Pardons, which prompted a debate in Parliament.
+Priestley and others believed that the men who were hanged had been found guilty not because they were rioters but because "they were infamous characters in other respects".

 Although he had been forced to send troops to Birmingham to quell the disturbances, King George III commented, "I cannot but feel better pleased that Priestley is the sufferer for the doctrines he and his party have instilled, and that the people see them in their true light."
-The national government forced the local residents to pay restitution to those whose property had been damaged: the total eventually amounted to £23,000.
-However, the process took many years, and most residents received much less than the value of their property.
+The cost of damages for the victims of the riots fell upon the ratepayers of the respective hundreds.
+The total eventually amounted to £23,000.
+However, the process took many years, and most sufferers received much less than the value of their property.